 - you still can use any external proxies (e.g. SSH tunnelling) which will secure your connections.

-Read-only mode for connection disables any index and global modifications.
+Read-only mode for connection disables any table or global modifications.
 So, queries like

 drop, all kinds of